Magic vs Thunder Preview, NBA Odds, and Free NBA Picks

 Magic vs Thunder Preview

-Oklahoma City will travel to Orlando on Sunday for a battle versus the Magic.
-For the latest NBA betting trends and NBA free picks on Sunday’s game, check out our Magic vs Thunder preview below.
+Orlando will travel to Oklahoma City on Wednesday for a battle versus the Thunder.
+For the latest NBA betting trends and NBA free picks on Wednesday’s game, check out our Thunder vs Magic preview below.

-The Oklahoma City Thunder have actually had a similar season to this Orlando Magic team.
-Similar to the Orlando Magic, everybody did expect this Oklahoma City Thunder team to struggle, but they’ve probably had a more impressive year than Orlando has.
+The Oklahoma City Thunder are going to be coming into this one having multiple injuries to a few key players.
+Josh Giddey, Lu Dort, and a few others won’t be playing for the Thunder in this contest.
+Oklahoma City is going to be coming into this one after not winning any games in their last 10.

-Oklahoma City is going to be coming into this one after losing their last eight games.
-In their most recent game against the Miami Heat, they ended up losing 120-108.
-Shai Gilgeous-Alexander led the way with 26 points, but that wasn’t enough for them to get the job done.
+They’re currently on a 10-game losing streak, including their most recent loss to the Boston Celtics.
+They ended up losing 130-123, despite Tre Mann scoring 35 points.

-On the season, Oklahoma City has the 27th ranked net rating, the 30th ranked offensive rating, and the 16th ranked defensive rating.
+On the season, Oklahoma City has the 27th rated net rating, the 30th rated offensive rating, and the 15th rated defensive rating.

 NBA Betting Trends — Magic vs Thunder